milosgajdos/ml-examples/rlang/logisticRegression/README.md

 You must have R installed on your computer.
 Provided scripts were tested on `R version 3.2.2 (2015-08-14) -- "Fire Safety"`.
 There is a simple R script (`computeModel.R`) provided to demonstrate basic implementation features.
 The script accepts following cli parameters:
 - path to a training set CSV file
-- regularization - TRUE/FALSE
+- type of training set file
-    - if regularization is set to TRUE, lambda parameter is required
+- normalize - set to TRUE of feature normalization/scaling is required

 Example usage: